QuaCaTeam/quaca/paper/paper.md

 The nesting arises from the self-consistency of the approach and the Doppler-shift of the radiation.
 Further, since our formalism takes realistic (dispersive and dissipative) materials into account, both the polarizability and the Green tensor feature a number of (physical) poles that can lead to fastly oscillating integrands, especially in the regime where retardation due to the finite speed of light comes into play.
 The application of a Wick rotation that transforms the oscillations into exponential decays, as it became common in the numerical treatment of equilibrium fluctuation-induced effects [@oskooi2010;@johnson2011;@reid2015;@hartmann2020], is non-viable due to the Doppler-shift of the frequency.
-Here, QuaCa uses an numerically optimized version of $F_{\mathrm{fric}}$, where some of the nested integrals decouple, puts particular care on the occurring poles, and hence allows for a fast and efficient computation of the force.
+Here, QuaCa uses a numerically optimized version of $F_{\mathrm{fric}}$, where some of the nested integrals decouple, puts particular care on the occurring poles, and hence allows for a fast and efficient computation of the force.
 For details of the procedure, we refer to Ref. [@oelschlager2019].

 On the other hand (ii), we have chosen an implementation strategy where any of the physical quantities, such as the permittivity, the polarizability, the Green tensor or the power spectrum, are assigned to individual objects in the package.
 These can be tested, replaced, computed or used independently.